rohitsprojects07/Online-course-recommendation/README.md

 # LearnSphere 🎓

 LearnSphere is a comprehensive e-learning platform that allows users to explore, search, and enroll in various online courses.
-It includes features like user authentication, a course marketplace, credit management, and personalized course recommendations.
+It includes features like user authentication, a course marketplace, credit management, and course recommendations.

 ## Features ✨